atmire/HAL6/README.md

 ![Image not loading](/readme_images/author_affiliation.png?raw=true)

 ## Submission UI roles <a name="Submission-UI-roles"></a>
-The role of the author, which is stored in dc.contributor.author, is stored in the hal.author.function metadata field.
-This role can be chosen in the submission forms using the dropdown menu next to the new author.
+Authors can have a "role", this role can be chosen in the submission forms using the dropdown menu next an already added author.

 ![Image not loading](/readme_images/author_roles.png?raw=true)

 ## HAL compliance step <a name="HAL-compliance-step"></a>
-One of the last steps in the item submission workflow will test if all of the requirements for the item to be sent to HAL are satisfied.
+One of the last steps in the item submission workflow will test if the non metadata requirements for the item to be sent to HAL are satisfied.

 ![Image not loading](/readme_images/hal_compliance.png?raw=true)

 ## HAL sidebar link <a name="HAL-sidebar-link"></a>
 In the item view of an archived item, the sidebar contains a link to verify the HAL status.
 Click this link to see if an item has been sent to HAL.
-In case it's not sent, the reason for it will be given.
+If the item isn't in HAL yet, you can upload it to HAl by using the popup.

 # Patch Installation Procedures <a name="Patch-installation-procedures"></a>